 Eligibility for insurance

-Eligible UW employees are offered insurance through the Public Employees Benefits Board (PEBB) program, which is administered by the Washington state Health Care Authority (HCA).
+Eligible UW employees are offered insurance through the Public Employees Benefits Board (PEBB) program, which is administered by the Washington State Health Care Authority (HCA).
 PEBB purchases and coordinates the health insurance benefits for all state employees, including UW employees.
+Below is a summary of how PEBB eligibility rules impact various employee groups.

-Classified and professional staff are eligible for insurance administered by PEBB if their job appointment is at least 50 percent salaried per month (at least 80 hours) and the appointment is expected to continue for more than six months.
+Academic staff, professional, and classified staff and librarians are eligible for PEBB insurance if they are appointed to an eligible job class that is at least 50 percent salaried FTE per month and the appointment is expected to continue for more than six months.

-If your appointment is on a quarter-to-quarter basis and paid at least 50 percent or more, you are eligible for PEBB insurance on the first day of the month following the start of the second academic quarter.
+Faculty with a quarter-to-quarter appointment who are paid at least 50 percent FTE or more are eligible for PEBB insurance on the first day of the month following the start of the second academic quarter.

-If your appointment is for one quarter and paid at least 50 percent or more, and if at any time during the last 12 months you were eligible under faculty rules at the UW or another Washington state higher education institution, you are eligible for PEBB benefits on the first day of the month in which the academic quarter begins.
+Faculty with a one quarter appointment who are paid at least 50 percent FTE or more, and who at any time during the last 12 months were eligible under faculty rules at the UW or another Washington state higher education institution, are eligible for PEBB benefits on the first day of the month in which the academic quarter begins.
+Under PEBB rules, you are required to notify the UW of the prior period of employment in a timely way in order to establish your eligibility.
+Failure to notify UW may result in loss of eligibility.

-If your appointment during each of the preceding two academic years (beginning with the summer quarter) was paid on average 50 percent or more, then you are eligible for PEBB benefits on the first day of the month following the start of the academic quarter.
+Faculty who had an appointment of one or more quarters during each of the preceding two academic years (beginning with summer quarter) and who were paid on average 50 percent or more, are eligible for PEBB benefits on the first day of the month following the start of the academic quarter.
+You are required to notify UW in a timely way of your prior employment at UW or other Washington state higher education institutions in order to establish your eligibility.
+Failure to notify UW may result in loss of eligibility.

 Spouse and partner

 If you’re enrolled in PEBB insurance, you can enroll your spouse or partner in the same plan.
 This includes your lawful spouse or your registered domestic partner.
-For your spouse or partner to be eligible you must provide a valid dependent verification document upon enrollment.
+The Integrated Service Center provides guidance on valid dependent verification documentation that must be submitted with enrollment.

 Dependent child or children